My work

 My work at the moment revolves around two interconnected interests.

 One is research, by which I mean that I study, think about, collaborate and publish on the social phenomena that interest me and for which I believe to be important.
-So far, most of my research has been at the intersection of sociology of higher education, sociology of organizations, infrastructures and practices of comparisonasm well as global and transnational dynamics.

 My main research project at the moment deals with the history of comparing universities across countries (with a focus on information and data infrastructures enabling them).

-The research I do is primarily qualitative, case-oriented, and focuses on tracing and accounting for change in history.
+The research I do is primarily qualitative, usually case-oriented, and focuses on tracing and accounting for change in history.
 This allows me to study a phenomenon in-depth, while drawing on diverse empirical methods and material, including documents, interviews, archives, and observations.

 The other interest is writing.
 I am especially interested in what is conventionally known as “academic writing,” although I prefer to think of it as writing about complex things that is meant to be understood by a range of audiences, from highly specialized expert ones to lay.